barend-erasmus/design-patterns/creational-patterns/builder/README.md

 # Builder Pattern

-Builder is a creational design pattern that lets you produce different types and representations of an object using the same building process.
-Builder allows constructing complex objects step by step.
+Builder pattern builds a complex object using simple objects and using a step by step approach.

 ## Real Life Example